baileo02/Clock_timestamp_2/README.md

 <a name="project-status"></a>
 ## Project Status
 This project is primarily for personal learning and as such, it is still in development and not applicable for all business types.
-Currently, all data is stored locally but for future iterations, I plan to implement databases on servers.
+Currently, all data is stored locally but for future iterations, I plan to implement server based database

 <a name="sources"></a>
 ## Sources